 Can we use a Transformer as-is for images?

-Before diving into how vision transformers work, let’s first ask why can’t we simply feed a transformer with an image pixels?
-In the core of the transformer model we have self-attention, where each token is attending every other token in the input sequence.
-So, for an input sequence of 12 tokens, we would get a 12 X 12 matrix which is called the attention matrix.
+Before diving into how Vision Transformer (ViT) works, why can’t we simply feed a transformer with an image pixels?
+In the core of Transformer, we have self-attention, where each token is attending every other token in the input sequence.
+So, for an input sequence of 12 tokens, we would get a 12 X 12 matrix, called the attention matrix.
 This matrix has a quadratic dependency on the sequence length which makes it difficult to scale up the context length.

 If we think about feeding an image into a transformer, then each pixel will need to attend all other pixels.
 Consider a low quality 256 X 256 image.
 In such an image we have 65k pixels, which will result in a 65k X 65k attention matrix.
-Looking at a 512 X 512 image which is still of low quality, we have 262k pixels and a 262k X 262k attention matrix.
-Just recently we’ve started to hear about models that can handle such long sequences, such as LongNet, and we’re just talking about low quality images here.
+Looking at a low quality 512 X 512 image, we have 262k pixels and a 262k X 262k attention matrix.
+Even models that support very long sequences would struggle with a low quality image.
 So handling images as-is results in too long sequence lengths which makes the solution not practical and not scalable.
 Ok, so how are vision transformers able to deal with the issue?

 In the image above we can see the Vision Transformer architecture, which includes the following stages: